We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Grades4 to 8

 Find ready to use standards-based lessons that teach digital citizenship for grades 4-8.
-Lesson topics include Communication and Collaboration, Digital Citizenship, Privacy, Media Literacy,...more
+Lesson topics are categorized into two groups (Communication and Collaboration, Digital Citizenship),...more

 Find ready to use standards-based lessons that teach digital citizenship for grades 4-8.
-Lesson topics include Communication and Collaboration, Digital Citizenship, Privacy, Media Literacy, Cyberbullying, Copyright, and Information Literacy.
-Integrate these digital citizenship lessons into the content area subjects, ELA, Math, Science, and Social Studies.
+Lesson topics are categorized into two groups (Communication and Collaboration, Digital Citizenship), and include Privacy, Media Literacy, Cyberbullying, Copyright, Information Literacy, and more.
+Integrate these digital citizenship lessons into the content area subjects: ELA, Math, Science, and Social Studies.
 Most lessons start with a video for the adult and also have a video for the student.
 Download videos in a variety of formats (mp4, WMV, MOV) or copy the link provided.
 The Media Literacy lessons have several examples of advertisement videos that use YouTube.
 If your district blocks YouTube, the videos may not be viewable.
-You could always view the videos at home and bring them to class "on a stick" to share.
-Use a tool such as KeepVid, reviewed here, to download the videos from YouTube.
-Under Tools and Resources find a professional development webinar that hosts a middle school teacher discussing digital citizenship.
+Under Tools and Resources, slide down to Digital Citizenship Survey; scroll down that page to find a professional development webinar that hosts a middle school teacher discussing digital citizenship.

 This resource requires PDF reader software like Adobe Acrobat.